Girilal Jain: His views

 Khushwant Singh wrote that, towards the end of his career, Girilal Jain's writings showed a "distinct anti-Muslim, anti-Sikh and anti-Christian bias."
 Jain was reportedly fired as the editor of the Times of India as a result of his alleged Hindutva sympathies.

-After retirement, he wrote on the core issues of pre independence and post partition suffering of Hindus and penned the book The Hindu Phenomenon, which was edited and published by his daughter Meenakshi Jain posthumously.
+After retirement, he wrote on the core issues of pre-independence and post-partition suffering of Hindus and penned the book The Hindu Phenomenon, which was edited and published by his daughter Meenakshi Jain posthumously.

-Girilal Jain welcomed the movement for the Ram Temple at Ayodhya as part of the process of long lost justice for Hindus.
+Girilal Jain welcomed the movement for the Ram Janmabhoomi at Ayodhya as part of the process of long-lost justice for Hindus.

-He believed that the political-economic order that Jawaharlal Nehru had fashioned was as much in its last throes as its progenitor, the Marxist–Leninist-Stalinist order.
+He believed that the political-economic order that Jawaharlal Nehru had fashioned was as much in its last throes as its progenitor, the Marxist–Leninist-Stalinist-Maoist order.
 He believed that the two major planks of this order, secularism and socialism, have "lost much of their old glitter" while the third, non-alignment, has become redundant.

 According to him, the concept of nation is alien to Hindu temperament and genius; for it emphasized the exclusion of those who did not belong to the charmed circle (territorial, linguistic or ethnic) as much as it emphasized the inclusion of those who fell within the circle.
 By contrast, the essential spirit of Hinduism was inclusivist, and not exclusivist, by definition.
 Such a spirit must seek to abolish and not build boundaries.
 That is why, he held, that Hindus could not sustain an anti-Muslim feeling, except temporarily and, that too only under provocation.

 Jain was criticized by Rep. Duke Cunningham in the Congressional Record of 28 September 1996 for his 1982 Times of India editorial titled "De-Turbaning of Sikhs" for its anti-Sikh bias.